-The following summary table presents a comparison of our capital resources for the six months ended June 30, 2023 and 2022, with respect to certain of our key measures affecting our liquidity.
+The following summary table presents a comparison of our capital resources for the three months ended March 31, 2024 and 2023 (in thousands), with respect to certain of our key measures affecting our liquidity.
 The changes set forth in the table are discussed below.
-This section should be read in conjunction with the unaudited condensed consolidated financial statements and accompanying notes.
+This section should be read in conjunction with the consolidated financial statements and accompanying notes.